glowlex/ipset_c/README.md

 IPSet is written in C.
 Runs on Windows and Linux.
 Tens of times faster than pure Python netaddr.IPSet.
 Only for IPv4.
 Not picklable.
+Can be compiled for free-threading.

 ```